EH-Collaborative-Network/A.N.T./about.markdown

 ![image of founder robin with ant hat and bubbles](../../images/ROBINANT.png)

-**Violet Robin Schubert** is an interdisciplinary artist born in Texas, USA based in Berlin, Germany They strive to find connections between the self and ecology through mixed media work, performance, sculpture, and painting.
+**Violet Robin Schubert** is an interdisciplinary artist born in Texas, USA based in Berlin, Germany.
+They strive to find connections between the self and ecology through mixed media work, performance, sculpture, and painting.
 Bodies as an abstract form, both human and non-human, inspire thought on movement as identity.
 They devote themselves to community building through art.
 Creativity is found through shared space, food, movement, music, and conversation.
 They explore love, compassion, and queerness.